Leading Change

 Learn2 clients like Bell MTS navigated massive market uncertainty.
 Revenue grew from $800 million to $1.4 billion during a period of significant change.
 The leaders did not have more certainty than their competitors.
 They had better capability to lead without it.

-The UP Tool — Understanding People under pressure — gives leaders a framework for reading their team's responses to uncertainty and adapting their leadership accordingly.
+The Power of Acknowledgement gives leaders a way to read their team's responses to uncertainty and adapt accordingly — listening for what someone means before deciding what they need.
 Different people need different things under pressure.
 Some need more information.
 Some need more autonomy.
 Some need more connection.

 The executive development path builds uncertainty leadership as a core capability.
 And the three-day offsite provides concentrated practice for leadership teams facing significant change.